 - 4.5 6.1 The competitor must not interfere with the range surface, natural foliage, constructions, props or other range equipment (including targets, target stands and target activators) at any time.
-Violations may incur one procedural penalty per occurrence at the discretion of the Range Officer. - 4.5 6.2 The competitor may request that Match Officials take corrective actions to ensure consistency in respect of the range surface, the presentation of targets and/or any other matter.
+Violations may incur one procedural penalty per occurrence at the discretion of the Range Officer. - 4.5 6.1.1 Objects intended to cushion the fall of discarded magazines may be strategically placed on the range surface by competitors prior to the start of a COF, under the supervision of a Range Officer. - 4.5 6.2 The competitor may request that Match Officials take corrective actions to ensure consistency in respect of the range surface, the presentation of targets and/or any other matter.
 The Range Master will have final authority concerning all such requests.

-4.6 7 Range Equipment Failure and Other Issues
+4.67 Range Equipment Failure and Other Issues

 - 4.6 7.1 Range equipment must present the challenge fairly and equitably to all competitors.
-Range equipment failure includes, but is not limited to, the displacement of paper targets, the premature activation of metal or moving targets, the malfunction of mechanically or electrically operated equipment, and the failure of props such as openings, ports, and barriers. - 4.6 7.1.1 The declaration and/or use of any firearm as range equipment is prohibited. - 4.6 7.2 A competitor who is unable to complete a course of fire due to range equipment failure, or if a metal or moving target was not reset prior to his attempt at a course of fire, must be required to reshoot the course of fire after corrective actions have been taken. - 4.6 7.2.1 Unrestored paper targets are not range equipment failure (see Rule 9.1.4). - 4.6 7.2.2 If a Range Master deems that one or more targets in a course of fire are faulty and/or have been presented in a manner significantly different to earlier presentations, he may offer a reshoot to the affected competitor(s). - 4.6 7.3 Chronic malfunction of equipment in a course of fire may result in the removal of that stage from the match results (see Rule 2.3.4).
+Range equipment failure includes, but is not limited to, the displacement of paper targets, the premature activation of rigid or moving targets, the malfunction of mechanically or electrically operated equipment, and the failure of props such as openings, ports, and barriers. - 4.6 7.1.1 The declaration and/or use of any firearm as range equipment is prohibited. - 4.6 7.2 A competitor who is unable to complete a course of fire due to range equipment failure, or if a rigid or moving target was not reset prior to his attempt at a course of fire, must be required to reshoot the course of fire after corrective actions have been taken. - 4.6 7.2.1 Unrestored paper targets are not range equipment failure (see Rule 9.1.4). - 4.6 7.2.2 If a Range Master deems that one or more targets in a course of fire are faulty and/or have been presented in a manner significantly different to earlier presentations, he may offer a reshoot to the affected competitor(s). - 4.6 7.3 Chronic malfunction of equipment in a course of fire may result in the removal of that stage from the match results (see Rule 2.3.4).